 - Cod - It is my favorite white fish because it doesn't have a fishy taste!
 You can buy it fresh or frozen.

-- Miso paste - I tend to use golden miso more than brown miso, but both would work well flavor-wise in this recipe.
+- Miso paste - I use golden miso more than brown miso, but both would work well flavor-wise in this recipe.
 You can find this at some grocery stores.
 If yours doesn't have miso paste, it can be ordered on Amazon.
+You can read more about What Miso Paste Is Gluten Free.

 - Rice vinegar - Many ask if rice vinegar is gluten free.
-In general, most rice vinegars are gluten free but some brands include other grains so it is important to always read the labels.
-I like Marukan brand.
+Generally, most rice vinegar is gluten-free, but some brands include other grains, so it is important to always read the labels.
+I like the Marukan brand.

 - Sesame oil - This can be found at most grocery stores.